Witch hunt: Early Modern Europe and Colonial America

-Once a case was brought to trial, the prosecutors hunted for accomplices.
-The use of magic was considered wrong, not because it failed, but because it worked effectively for the wrong reasons.
-Witchcraft was a normal part of everyday life.
-Witches were often called for, along with religious ministers, to help the ill or deliver a baby.
-They held positions of spiritual power in their communities.
-When something went wrong, no one questioned either the ministers or the power of the witchcraft.
-Instead, they questioned whether the witch intended to inflict harm or not.

-Current scholarly estimates of the number of people who were executed for witchcraft vary from about 35,000 to 50,000.
+Current scholarly estimates of the number of people who were executed for witchcraft vary from about 35,000 to 60,000.
 The total number of witch trials in Europe which are known to have ended in executions is around 12,000.
 Prominent contemporaneous critics of witch-hunts included Gianfrancesco Ponzinibio (fl.
 1520), Johannes Wier (1515–1588), Reginald Scot (1538–1599), Cornelius Loos (1546–1595), Anton Praetorius (1560–1613), Alonso Salazar y Frías (1564–1636), Friedrich Spee (1591–1635), and Balthasar Bekker (1634–1698).
 Among the largest and most notable of these trials were the Trier witch trials (1581–1593), the Fulda witch trials (1603–1606), the Würzburg witch trial (1626–1631) and the Bamberg witch trials (1626–1631).

 In addition to known witch trials, witch hunts were often conducted by vigilantes, who may or may not have executed their victims.
-In Scotland, for example, cattle murrains were blamed on witches, usually peasant women, who were duly punished.
+In Scotland, for example, cattle murrains were blamed on witches, usually peasant women, who were then punished.
 A popular method called "scoring above the breath" meant slashing across a woman's forehead in order to remove the power of her magic.
 This was seen as a kind of emergency procedure which could be performed in absence of judicial authorities.

+Another important element of the persecution of witches were denunciations.
+"In England, most of the accusers and those making written complaints against witches were women."
+Informers did not have to be revealed to the accused, which was important for the success of the witch trials.
+In practice, appeals were made to other witnesses to the crimes, so that the first informer was followed by others.
+In the event of a conviction, the informer sometimes received a third of the accused's assets, but at least 2 guilders.
+A well-known and well-documented example is the case of Katharina Kepler, the mother of the astronomer Johannes Kepler, for being in a pact with the devil and using witchcraft.
+In 1615, she was called a witch by a female neighbor in the duchy of Württemberg following a dispute with her of having given her a bitter drink that had made her ill.
+She was held captive for over a year and threatened with torture, but was finally acquitted thanks to her son's efforts.